xicu/slotemextremus/README.md

 ![Windows 95 powered](assets/images/IMG_1525.JPG "Windows 95 powered")

 Back in 2009, I wanted to make it with a native app and computer vision (with OpenCV).
-2^8 years later (life happened in between, including moving to another country, Lena & Xana being born, etc), I made it happen with a Raspberry Pi (more on this in the [README of the lapdetector](lapdetector/README.md)).
+2^4 years later (life happened in between, including moving to another country or Lena & Xana being born, just to mention a few), I made it happen with a Raspberry Pi (more on this in the [README of the lapdetector](lapdetector/README.md)).

 Ultimately, this is all about learning and having fun with it.
 That's it.